metal3d/idok/README.md

 This solution need to open port on your firewall.

-By default, idok open 8080 port, but you can specify other port.
+By default, idok opens 8080 port, but you can specify other port.

 To open firewall port on you linux installation:

 	firewall-cmd --add-port=8080/tcp

 When you will reload firewall, or restart computer, the port will be closed.
-If you want to keep that port open:
+If you want to keep that port opened:

 	firewall-cmd --add-port=8080/tcp --permanent